realDavidChen/ubuntu/ubuntu-hibernate.md

 > Right now no GNOME extension is working to have the hibernate option back in the system menu.

-# Ubuntu won't recover after hibernate mode solutions
+# How to solutions Ubuntu won't recover hibernate?

 ===================================================
 ### solutions methond 1.